heroballa-blip/hb-security-site/README.md

 This is my personal cybersecurity portfolio website.
 I built it while learning more about web development and cybersecurity, and to have something I can show when applying for internships.

-I used plain HTML, CSS, and JavaScript so I could understand how everything works and applied WCAG 2.1 guidelines (Level AA).
+I used HTML, CSS, and JavaScript so I could understand how everything works and applied WCAG 2.1 guidelines (Level AA).

 ---